SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 It is strongly recommended to use the above structure to preprocess by channel group.
-A discussion of the subtleties of the :py:func:`~aggregate_channels` may be found in the below  section for the interested reader.
+A discussion of the subtleties of the :py:func:`~aggregate_channels` may be found in the end of this tutorial for the interested reader.

 .. warning::
-    It is not recommended to apply :py:func:`~aggregate_channels` more than once as this will slow down :py:func:`~get_traces` calls and may result in unpredictable behaviour.
+    It is not recommended to apply :py:func:`~aggregate_channels` more than once.
+    This will slow down :py:func:`~get_traces` calls and may result in unpredictable behaviour.

 Sorting a Recording by Channel Group
 ------------------------------------

 We can also sort a recording for each channel group separately.
 It is not necessary to preprocess a recording by channel group in order to sort by channel group.
-We can perform sorting on a recording whichever way it was preprocessed.

 There are two ways to sort a recording by channel group.
 First, we can split the preprocessed recording (or, if it was already split during preprocessing as above, skip the :py:func:`~aggregate_channels` step